PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

-see \Cref{sec:interaction} for a justification of this choice.
+see \Cref{sec:interaction} for a novel argument favoring this choice.
 We stress that this equally applies to other attribution methods, see \Cref{sec:shapley}.
-Here, we avoid issues with vanishing probabilities as in \cite{Sikonja2008Explaining} by means of a Laplace correction i.e.\ by mapping $p \to (pN + 1)/(N + K)$, where $N$ is the number of training instances and $K$ the number of classes.
-As second remark, we point out that \Cref{eq:defmclas} is only valid, if the classifier output $f_c$ can be identified with a proper probability distribution, i.e.\ for a \textit{well-calibrated classifier}.
+We avoid issues with vanishing probabilities, as in \cite{Sikonja2008Explaining}, by means of a Laplace correction, i.e.,\ by mapping $p \to (p \,M + 1)/(M + K)$, where $M$ is the number of training instances and $K$ the number of classes.
+As a second remark, the probabilistic interpretation of \Cref{eq:defmclas} relies on the identification of $f_c$ with a proper probability distribution.
+On general grounds, having a \textit{well-calibrated classifier} is desirable for any classifier.
 In this work, we use temperature-scaling, which scales the pre-softmax activations by a single global scaling factor in order to shift the prediction confidence appropriately, to achieve this \cite{Guo2017Calibration}.

-Turning to regression problems, where we try to infer relevances with respect to a particular model $f(x,y)$.
-Hence, only the class subscript in \Cref{eq:defmclas} is suppressed, i.e.\
+Turning to regression problems, where we infer relevances with respect to a particular model $f(x,y)$.
+Hence, only the class subscript in \Cref{eq:defmclas} is suppressed, i.e.,\

-Here, the target is directly meaningful and therefore, we directly consider centered $m$-values via
+Here, the target is directly meaningful and therefore, we directly consider centered $m$-values via \cite{letzgus2021toward,lundberg2017unified,strumbelj2013explaining}

 with a slight abuse of notation in order to unify regression and classification tasks as far as possible.